- See a full list of publications

 The study of narrative inherently transcends media and disciplinary boundaries, though, and his research has extended to film, graphic narrative, interactive media and music.
 More fundamentally, he is interested in the scope and (especially) the limits of narrative as a mode of cognition, and in particular the problematic relation between narrative and complex systems.

-He is the Director of the Interdisciplinary Centre for Narrative Studies, and of the Fictionality Research Group; and leader of the Narrative and Complex Systems group.
-See also his pages in the York Research Database and Academia.edu
+He is the Director of the Interdisciplinary Centre for Narrative Studies, and of the Fictionality Research Group; and leader of the Narrative and Complex Systems group (NarCS).
+See also his page on Academia.edu

 As a narrative theorist, Richard has published and given papers internationally on various dimensions of narrative, building upon the pragmatic rhetorical perspective developed in The Rhetoric of Fictionality.
 His work ranges over literary topics (such as reflexiveness in narrative and fiction; the ideology of narrative voice, and of narrative theory; and the public value of literary study), cultural topics (for example work on emergent and interactive narrative; and on the common basis of narrative and music) and cognitive topics (narrative cognition and its evolution; the contrast between narrative and complex systems models of behaviour; narrative and spatial cognition).
 Much of this work is in dialogue with scholars working in different periods, cultures, or discipline; the Interdisciplinary Centre for Narrative Studies, and the several research projects and groups associated with it, define the intersection of these circles of interest.